CS303E Homework 13

 The Assignment

-Using Turtle Graphics, draw the flag of Minnesota (see the picture above).
+Using Turtle Graphics, draw the flag of Colorado (see the picture above).
 Note that you have to actually draw it using Python turtle graphics; you can't just include an image of the flag downloaded from the web.
-I chose that flag because it's interesting to draw, consisting of several simple shapes: rectangles, a triangle, and a star.
+I chose that flag because it's interesting to draw, consisting of several simple shapes: rectangles, a triangle, and circles.
 But it also requires a bit of ingenuity to get it right.

 Colors: Note that you can specify a Turtle color as an RGB triple representing an encoding of the percentages (out of possible 255) of red, green, and blue in the color.
-You can find the exact colors of the Minnesota flag on the flag design website linked above.
-Anywhere you need to refer to a color, you can just use the name, like myBlue.
-After all, myBlue is just a variable whose value is a tuple of integers.
-BTW: white and blue are predefined colors in Python but, except for white, are not the exact color on the flag.
+You can find the exact colors of the Colorado flag on the flag design website linked above.
+Anywhere you need to refer to a color, you can just use the name, like myBlue, assuming you define myBlue as a tuple of three integers.
+BTW: white, red, blue, and gold are predefined colors in Python but, except for white, are not the exact color on the flag.
 Make sure you're in the right color mode; some modes use a different encoding.

 Notice: If you save the drawing, sometimes there are residual "ghost" lines where you moved from one location to another.
 You don't see them on your actual drawing screen but they show up on the saved version.
 I really don't know why this happens or how to get rid of them.
 The only thing I have found that works is to make sure at each step that you leave the turtle on the boundary of the flag or set the pen color to the color of the region you're crossing.
 You won't be penalized if your drawing has ghost lines, unless they are there because you didn't raise the pen when you should.